kim-jenny5/pilim-project/README.md

 To view via Heroku:

 - Visit https://pilim-project.herokuapp.com/
-- Either create a new account or log in through the site.
+- Create a new account, log in, OR simply peruse the site

-- **Omniauth options for Google and Facebook currently DO NOT work.**
+**Omniauth options for Google and Facebook currently DO NOT work for production.**

 ## License